 When you do this, none of the other search criteria in sections 2-6 will be used,

-and instead the chosen result will consist of just this event.
+and instead the chosen result will consist of just this case.

 There are two options available in Section 1 of the search form

-- Events per Page sets the number of events that will be displayed on a single
+- Cases per Page sets the number of cases that will be displayed on a single

 page of the presentation.

-Multiple web pages full of event details can be obtained by clicking on the Result pages
+Multiple web pages full of case details can be obtained by clicking on the Result pages

-- Order By requests that the events be presented in a specific order.
+- Order By requests that the cases be presented in a specific order.

 The choices are: